tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 .. warning::

-    Pay attention at opening the **same** notebook document on **many tabs**: the edits on different tabs can overwrite each other!
+    Pay attention at opening the **same** notebook document on **many tabs**: edits on different tabs can overwrite each other!
     To be safe, make sure you open each notebook document in only one tab.
-    If, by mistake, you open a notebook twice in two tabs, just close one tab.
+    If you accidentally open a notebook twice in two different tabs, just close one of the tabs.

 More info on using the :ref:`notebook_app` environment: